ALYAMBR/assembler_pow/README.md

 # assembler_pow
 Pow function with assembler.
-power is in RSI, x is in RDI, answer in RAX, p and x are not zero together.
+Power is in RSI, x is in RDI, answer in RAX, p and x are not zero together.